Tag: Caroline Lucas

 The below Parliamentary question was asked by Caroline Lucas on 2016-10-07.

-Leaving the EU means that we will want to decide how we deliver the policy objectives currently delivered by EU-funded programmes.
-We will consult closely with stakeholders to review all EU funding schemes in the round, to ensure that any on-going funding commitments best serve the UK‘s national interest, while ensuring appropriate investor certainty.
+Leaving the EU means we will want to take our own decisions about how to deliver the policy objectives previously targeted by EU funding.
+We will consult with stakeholders to review all EU funding schemes in the round, to ensure that any ongoing funding commitments best serve the UK‘s national interest, while ensuring appropriate investor certainty.

 • Caroline Lucas – 2015 Parliamentary Question to the Department for Education